-- 1 Obtains the event channel factory. - 2 Tries to create an event channel by calling create_named_channel(). - 3 Catches exception IT_EventChannelAdmin::ChannelAlreadyExists if a channel of the specified name already exists. - 4 Tries to obtain an existing channel of the same name by calling find channel().
+- 1. Obtains the event channel factory. - 2.
+Tries to create an event channel by calling create named channel(). - 3.
+Catches exception IT\EventChannelAdmin::ChannelAlreadyExists if a channel of the specified name already exists. - Tries to obtain an existing channel of the same name by calling find\channel().

-Implementing a Supplier

-Actions

-A client supplier program performs the following actions:
+Actions A client supplier program performs the following actions:

-- Instantiates suppliers using the appropriate interface in module CosEventComm. - 2 Connects suppliers to the event channel. - 3 Sends event messages to the event channel. - 4 Disconnects from the event channel.
+Instantiates suppliers using the appropriate interface in module CosEventComm.

+2. Connects suppliers to the event channel.

+3. Sends event messages to the event channel.

+4. Disconnects from the event channel.
-Instantiating the Supplier

-You instantiate a push supplier with the PushSupplier interface; and a pull supplier with the PullSupplier interface.
+Instantiating the Supplier You instantiate a push supplier with the PushSupplier interface; and a pull supplier with the PullSupplier interface.
 Both are defined in the IDL module CosEventComm:

-Example 11Supplier interfaces
+Example 91: Supplier interfaces

-'''

-module CosEventComm {

-exception Disconnected {};
+module CosEventComm { exception Disconnected {};

 interface PullSupplier

 {

-any pull() raises (Disconnected);

-any try_pull (out boolean has_event)
+any pull() raises (Disconnected); any try pull (out boolean has event)

 raises (Disconnected);

-void disconnect_pull_supplier();
+void disconnect_pull_supplier(); };

-};

 interface PushSupplier

 {

-void disconnect_push_supplier();
+void disconnect_push_supplier(); };

-};

-};

-'''

-Connecting to a Channel

-In order to pass messages to the event channel, a supplier must connect to it through a proxy consumer that receives events from the supplier.
-Each supplier must have its own proxy consumer.
-The proxy consumer passes the events down the channel.
+);

+events down the channel.